tavgreen/music_genre_classification_deep_learning/README.md

 ## Method ##
 There are 5 steps to do in performing music genre classification:
-1. Obtain music data
+**1. Obtain music data**
 you can obtain music data from [Million Song Dataset](https://labrosa.ee.columbia.edu/millionsong/) or other sources, but be carefull of music licensed.
 In this project, i used music from Indonesian traditional music that consists of two classes: Sundanese music and Minang music. both of music have 100 music file for training, 10 music file for validation and 2 music file for testing.

-2. Extract features from music data
+**2. Extract features from music data**
-After obtaining music file, extract *Spectogram* feature that will be used in this tutorial. in the other case, you can choose MFCC. here example Spectogram from Librosa
+After obtaining music file, extract *Spectogram* feature that will be used in this tutorial. in the other case, you can choose MFCC. here example Spectogram extracted from [Librosa](https://librosa.github.io).
+This data will be entered into Convolutional Neural Network (CNN) model.
 ![Fig.1](https://librosa.github.io/librosa/_images/librosa-feature-melspectrogram-1.png)

-3. Training data
+**3. Train Model**
-Train your music data in Spectogram with Convolutional Neural Network (CNN)
+Train your music data in Spectogram form with Convolutional Neural Network (CNN).
+The architecture of CNN can be seen below:

-4. Testing data
+**4. Test Model**
-After obtaining a model, testing a new data
+After obtaining a model from train process, test a new data

-5. Measure performance
+**5. Measure performance**
-Perform measurement performance by using Accuracy, Precision, Recall and F1 score
+Perform measurement performance by using Accuracy, Precision, Recall and F1 score.

-## Performance Measurement ##
 Classification can be measure by utilizing
 - Precision can be calculated: TP / ( TP + FP )
 - Recall can be calculated: TP / ( TP + FN )
 - F1 Score can be Calculated: (2 * TP) / ( TP + FP ) + ( FP + FN )